AI Supply Chain Attacks: The Supply Chain Is the Surface

 What is a .pth file and why is it dangerous?

 A .pth file is a Python feature for configuring module search paths.
-Any file ending in .pth placed in the site-packages/ directory is read and executed by Python’s site.py module during interpreter initialization.
-This happens before any import statement, before any application code, and before any Python-level sandbox.
-The mechanism is documented in the Python standard library but is not widely known among application developers.
-It is a legitimate feature being used as an attack vector.3
+Python’s site.py module reads and executes any file ending in .pth in the site-packages/ directory during interpreter initialization.
+Execution happens before any import statement, before any application code, and before any Python-level sandbox.
+The Python standard library documents the mechanism, but few application developers know it exists.
+It is a legitimate feature repurposed as an attack vector.3

 Yes.
 The LiteLLM compromise was a direct consequence of the Trivy compromise.
 TeamPCP compromised Trivy’s GitHub Actions on March 19, which harvested CI/CD credentials from organizations running Trivy in their build pipelines.
 One of those credentials was LiteLLM’s PyPI publishing token.
 The attacker used that token to publish the malicious LiteLLM versions five days later.10